 If you or someone you know and care about is dealing with pain from loss, isolation, or rejection, including social media, think about reaching out to a spiritual or religious organization for counseling and guidance.

 Psychotherapy is also helpful for coping with feelings of isolation and social rejection.
-Building stronger bonds with people through participation in social networks, social groups, or social media networks can also help relieving feelings of isolation or rejection.
+Building stronger bonds with people through participation in social networks, social groups, or social media networks can also help to relieve feelings of isolation or rejection.